Singular Vector Perturbation under Gaussian Noise: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

-We are deeply grateful to Wojciech Czaja for his generous help on this article.
-Research presented in this paper was supported in part by Laboratory of Telecommunication Sciences.
+The author deeply grateful to Wojciech Czaja, Xuemei Chen, Ernie Esser, and Dane Taylor for their generous help on this article.
+Research presented in this note was supported in part by Laboratory of Telecommunication Sciences.
 We gratefully acknowledge this support.